 Dmitry Dumik is a serial entrepreneur.
 Myata is his 3rd and the most successful project (a mobile app, an aggregator of VK content).
 It has gathered 1.3 million installs in Russia.
-Dmitry has shared wrong and right ways to reveal client needs, interview scripts Myata team used for the clients.
+Dmitry has shared the wrong and right ways to reveal client needs, interview scripts Myata team used for the clients.

-Customer Development is a method of revealing client needs and testing of a business model by interviewing users.
-He considers this method to be one of the reasons why Myata has become a success (120 000 installs during the 1st week, it also entered AppStore TOP3 without marketing budget).
+Customer Development is a method of revealing client needs and testing a business model by interviewing users.
+He considers this method to be one of the reasons why Myata has become a success (120 000 installs during the 1st week, it also entered AppStore TOP3 without a marketing budget).

-Instead of communicating with clients we we’re doing what can do really well: developing a cool project.
-In the result, it turned out that nobody needs it.
+Instead of communicating with clients, we’re doing what can do really well: developing a cool project.
+As a result, it turned out that nobody needs it.
 We started developing Penxy in June, the 1st version for iPad was ready in October.
 And the 1st feedback from a client we got was “When I read a 2-hour lecture, it’s difficult to hold an iPad, it would be easier with an iPhone.”
-So we wasted 4 months for releasing a version for iPad.
-We could have checked the demand for the offer with the help of a dictaphone, YouTube and a manually synchronized with a lecturer’s voice presentation.
+So we wasted 4 months for releasing a version for the iPad.
+We could have checked the demand for the offer with the help of a dictaphone, YouTube, and a manually synchronized with a lecturer’s voice presentation.
 It would have taken 3 hours instead of 4 months.
 That’s why I want to tell you about Customer Development, an interview with potential clients.
 As Henry Ford said once: “If I asked clients what do they want, they would tell me they want fast and tireless horses.”
 But Henry Ford offered them a car.
-It was his vision of a solution to the clients’ problem.
+It was his vision of a solution to the clients’ problems.
 Your task is to find out their problem, understand the right context, offer them a thing they would buy.
 How to understand what idea clients will like and which product will be demanded?

 We don’t try to sell our solution, its functionality.
 Why?
 Firstly, when you tell about your product, your brain switches on selling regime and this is a big mistake.
 You don’t try to understand your user, find out the needs.
 It’s a different format of brain work.
-Secondly, if we try to sell our solution, we create a cognitive distortion, a systematic mistake in thinking which leads astray people’s answers from the topic and make them come to wrong conclusion (and us as well).
+Secondly, if we try to sell our solution, we create a cognitive distortion, a systematic mistake in thinking which leads astray people’s answers from the topic and make them come to the wrong conclusion (and us as well).

 For example: “Would you buy…?”, “Would you use…?”
 Why shouldn’t you do this?
 A person can answer you anything at all.
 But it doesn’t mean he/she will actually do it.
-You shouldn’t ask questions not knowing situational context.
-A person’s behaviour may change in each case that’s why it’s better to ask about something that has already happened but not make a client dream about something.
+You shouldn’t ask questions not knowing the situational context.
+A person’s behavior may change in each case that’s why it’s better to ask about something that has already happened but not make a client dream about something.
 The information will be irrelevant.

 A vivid example: remember when you’re falling asleep, you plan to get up at 7 a.m. in order to attend an important meeting.
 When you get up at 7 a.m. your brain finds wonderful reasons why you should cancel the meeting and sleep a little bit more.
-You haven’t change, it’s the situation that has changed.
+You haven’t changed, it’s the situation that has changed.
 But your brain has changed the context and its attitude to it.

 Here we ask what difficulties have they encountered.
-For example, a person may say: we came beforehand, stood in a queue for half an hour and still got bad places.
+For example, a person may say: we came beforehand, stood in a queue for half an hour, and still got bad places.

 It shows us a real problem, “pain”, reveals emotions which drive our potential clients.
 A person may answer: many people buy tickets before the movie starts but I wanted to get good places so I had to come earlier.
 Asking such a question, we get a precise value offer.
 We may target advertisements on Facebook at males with relationships status “dating” and write a message for the advertising banner: “Always book best places in the cinema for you and your girlfriend!”